OpenRefine/OpenRefine/CONTRIBUTING.md

 We want to keep the quality of the trunk at a very high level, since this is ultimately where the Stable Releases are built from after bugs are fixed.
 Please take the time to test your changes (including travis-ci) before sending a pull request.

 OpenRefine is volunteer supported.
-Pull Request are reviewed and merged by [Tom Morris (@tfmorris)](https://github.com/tfmorris).
+Pull Request are reviewed and merged by volunteers.
 All Pull Request will be answered, however it may take some time to get back to you.
 Thank you in advance for your patience.

 If you don't where to start and are looking for a bug to fix, please see our [issue list](https://github.com/OpenRefine/OpenRefine/issues).